-We provide Electrical Installation Condition Reports (or EICR) in Wakefield to Landlords, property buyers and sellers.
+We provide Electrical Installation Condition Reports (or EICR) in Wakefield to Landlords, property buyers, sellers and estate agents.
+Landlords now require an EICR BY LAW.

 Part exchange Electrical Reports & Landlord Electrical Reports issued in Wakefield.